fatimamahate/studybuddies/README.md

 # **Credit**
 Images were all take from [Unsplash](https://unsplash.com/) and they were free to use.

-There were two default images although one was only used once for the who we are page.
+There were two default images although one was only used once for the 'who we are' page.

 - Who We Are Page - Photo by: [Priscilla Du Preez](https://unsplash.com/photos/three-men-laughing-while-looking-in-the-laptop-inside-room-XkKCui44iM0)